leandropincini/dotfiles/docs/arch.md

 iptables -A INPUT -m conntrack --ctstate INVALID -j DROP
 ```

 Accept all new incoming ICMP echo requests (pings).
-Only the first packet will count as NEW, the others will be handled by the REALTED,ESTABLISHED rule.
+Only the first packet will count as NEW, the others will be handled by the RELATED,ESTABLISHED rule.

 ```bash
 iptables -A INPUT -p icmp --icmp-type 8 -m conntrack --ctstate NEW -j ACCEPT